DFHack/dfhack/README.rst

 :stop:         Stop running automatically.
 :sleep:        Must be followed by number X. Changes the timer to sleep X frames between runs.
 :watch R:      Start watching a race.
 R can be a valid race RAW id (ALPACA, BIRD_TURKEY, etc) or a list of ids seperated by spaces or the keyword 'all' which affects all races on your current watchlist.
 :unwatch R:    Stop watching race(s).
 The current target settings will be remembered.
+R can be a list of ids or the keyword 'all'.
 :forget R:     Stop watching race(s) and forget it's/their target settings.
+R can be a list of ids or the keyword 'all'.
 :autowatch:    Automatically adds all new races (animals you buy from merchants, tame yourself or get from migrants)
                to the watch list using default target count.
 :noautowatch:  Stop auto-adding new races to the watchlist.